 For an investor to be interested in the firm, she needs to know the present value of that future cash flow.
 Perpetuity is one sort of annuity that pays forever.

-Concept-wise, it may seem bit illogical; but it happens in the case of bonds issued by the British government.
+Concept-wise, it may seem a bit illogical; but it happens in the case of bonds issued by the British government.
 If an investor invests in this special sort of bond, she will receive an infinite amount of cash flows at the end of each period.
-But it may have the finite present value.
+But it may have a finite present value.
 To find out where an investor will receive, we can use the formula of perpetuity.
-And we need to know the present value of future cash flows to be accurate.
+And we need to know the present valuePresent ValuePresent Value (PV) is the today's value of money you expect to get from future income.
+It is computed as the sum of future investment returns discounted at a certain rate of return expectation. of future cash flows to be accurate.

 - In the case of preferred shareholders, they receive preferred dividends before equity shareholders are paid.
-And preferred dividends are fixed.
-That’s why we can use the formula of perpetuity to find out the present value of these preferred dividends.
+And preferred dividendsPreferred DividendsPreferred dividends refer to the amount of dividends payable on preferred stock from profits earned by the company, and preferred stockholders have priority in receiving such dividends over common stockholders. are fixed.
+That’s why we can use this formula to find out the present value of these preferred dividends.

-You can use the following formula of perpetuity Calculator
+You can use the following calculator.

 |PV of Perpetuity Formula =||

-Perpetuity Formula in Excel (with excel template)
+Perpetuity Calculation in Excel (with excel template)